elsolo5000-2/Fuelino-SW-1.0-beta5/README.md

 The software has been tested on Fuelino Proto3, on my motorcycle, a Honda CBR125R equipped with Athena 166cc bore up kit, Akrapovic racing exhaust, and conical air filter.
 The higher engine displacement, together with other modifications, required me to calibrate a fuel injection time increment of about 25%.

+For more details:
-For more details, please visit my website: www.monocilindro.com
+- please visit my website if available: www.monocilindro.com
+- a waybackmachine snapshot otherwise: https://web.archive.org/web/20241111162952/https://www.monocilindro.com/fuelino/
+- the doc folder

 Or contact me by e-mail at: dadez87-at-gmail.com